 I’m not suggesting people stop watching movies and TV shows.
 They are entertaining and have their place.
 But be aware of what messages you may be receiving from these movies on a deeper level.
 Is it impacting how you see yourself in certain contexts?
 Is it making you feel like a failure or not good enough in certain areas of your life?
 Is it adjusting your view of the world in which you actually live?
 What is it doing to your expectations of yourself?
 What is meant to be entertaining and meant to stay with you in your life?

-Learn more about therapy and how I can help.
+If you want to learn more about therapy and how I can help, contact me today.